ondefy/permissionless-multisigner-paymaster/technical_specs.md

 ### Users
 1. Users are the end-users that will receive a sponsored transaction from the Dapp to sign.
 They will be easily able to verify that the transaction does not require any gas payment from their side.

-### Zyfi Treasury
+### Zyfi Dao Manager
-1. Zyfi Treasury address to rescue any ERC-20 token (other than ETH) that mistakenly is sent to the paymaster address.
+1. Zyfi DAO managed address to rescue any ERC-20 tokens (other than ETH) that are mistakenly sent to the paymaster address.
-2. To collect markup fee.
-This functionality is optional for Zyfi API only, Dapps are expected to set the markupPercent to 0 unless they want to donate.
+2. Ability to update markup percent for all transaction as per decision by Zyfi Dao.
+Markup percent cannot be more than 100%.
+3. Ability to withdraw the markup fee collected.

 ### One-to-many relationship between signers and managers
 ![image](./img/image.png)